Lixkote/Startify/STInstallerBuilder/README.md

     -   DockedDesign (bool) - This toggles between floating and docked start menu style.
     - DisplayTiles (bool) - Display or hide tiles part of the start menu
     - Show*Button (bool) - Displays or hides the respective button in left bar of the start menu.
-    - TooltipCaption (string) - Tooltip caption to search for when hooking the Start Button
+    - TooltipCaption (string) - Tooltip caption to search for when hooking the Start Button (This should be Start, in your OS' language (example: "Démarrer" if using a French language pack))
-    - TooltipName (string) - Tooltip Window name to search for when hooking the Start Button
+    - TooltipName (string) - Tooltip Window name to search for when hooking the Start Button (Internally used as the window class, should be "Start", even on non-English systems)

       Be careful about the two last ones if you are using any other language than English or Polish